sayedul818/assignment-01/README.md

 ## Why is it useful?

-we can use `keyof` to make yur code look like smarter and also safer.
+we can use `keyof` to make our code look like more smarter and also safer.
 For example, it helps make sure us only use keys that really exist in the object.

 Here’s a small function using `keyof`: